oakgroup/synthetic-pnr-release/README.md

 ## 📜 License

-This dataset is released under the Creative Commons Attribution 4.0 International (CC-BY 4.0) License.
+This dataset is released under the Creative Commons Attribution 4.0 International (CC-BY-NC 4.0) License.

 ## 🔗 Links